seven-io/krayin/README.md

 Go to `Contacts -> Persons` and click on the sms77 icon in the actions column.

+### Send SMS to Organization

+Go to `Contacts -> Organizations` and click on the sms77 icon in the actions column.

 You can use property placeholders which resolve to the person's property as long as it is defined, e.g. {{name}} resolves to the person's name.